 The average age to purchase an LTC policy is age 59.
 I purchased my hybrid policy at 56.
 The looming unknown expense of LTC makes retirees fearful they won’t have enough savings at some unknown future date for either themselves or their spouse.
 But with my LTC expenses covered by my hybrid policy, I shouldn’t have any major expenses arising in my 80s—and that’ll allow me to spend my retirement savings with far less worry.

 James McGlynn CFA, RICP, is chief executive of Next Quarter Century LLC in Fort Worth, Texas, a firm focused on helping clients make smarter decisions about long-term-care insurance, Social Security and other retirement planning issues.
 He was a mutual fund manager for 30 years.
 James is the author of Retirement Planning Tips for Baby Boomers.
-His previous article for HumbleDollar was Last Call.
+His previous article was Last Call.